sever1sd/stock_analysis/README.md

 The script was designed to collect and aggregate information on each stock ticker provided.
 The code allows for the user to select which year (2017 or 2018) of data to evaluate.
 The script then loops through the data for the appropriate year, aggregating the total volume by stock ticker.
 It also finds the first and last instance of a stock ticker and its associated stock price.
 These were then used to calculate the return rate for the given year.
 Finally, the results were outputted onto a separate tab and formatted for easy-to-read analysis.

-The workbook in which this analysis was performed can be downloaded from this link.
+The workbook in which this analysis was performed can be downloaded from [this link](Challenge/VBA_Challenge.xlsm)

 ## Results